-So, the board has approved the appointment of a life science marketing agency, it is now up to you to draw up a short list of agencies to speak to.
+So, the board has approved the appointment of a scientific marketing agency, it is now up to you to draw up a short list of agencies to speak to.
 Most people start by asking their network who they work with.
 They look at who the big players have retained and pull together a short list.

 The problem with this is that it narrows the market of agencies, and the innovation of resulting programs.
 This comes with a level of comfort: the agency is delivering proven programs, that they know work.
 However, it is at risk of reducing your differentiation.
 How can you look different from your competitors if you are doing the same types of programs with the same supplier?
 I am not saying that agencies always churn out the same program for each client – there is customization involved – but agencies have to focus on efficiency in order to remain profitable.
 Efficiency often means processes, which in turn means replication.